pascomnet/documentation/site/content/howto/icinga/_index.en.md

 {{< description >}}

 ## General
 The pascom server includes a service called prometheus.
-This collects all the metrics of the system.
-These include, among other things, the utilization of CPU, RAM and HDD.
+It collects all the metrics of the system.
+These include, among other things, the utilisation of CPU, RAM and HDD.
 By means of a plugin, these values can be queried externally.

 {{% notice info %}}
 The Icinga oder Nagios server needs access to the pascom management port (8443).
 {{% /notice %}}

 ## Prometheus Nagios Plugin
-To collect the metrics a plugin is needed.
+To query the metrics a plugin is needed.
 This can be integrated via a check command.

 https://github.com/prometheus/nagios_plugins